brainworxx/kreXX-TYPO3-Extension/includekrexx/Documentation/FatalError/Index.rst

 |
 |
 |
-|

 .. figure:: ../Images/FatalError/activate_global.jpg
 	:width: 959px
 	:alt: kreXX fatal error handler

-	Activate it globaqlly in yout typo3 installation in the configuration editor.
+	Activate it globally in your typo3 installation in the configuration editor.